-El Portal Sedona Hotel is situated in the heart of Sedona, adjacent to the famous Tlaquepaque Arts and Crafts Village.
-It boasts twelve unique suites that include natural building materials and features such as an adobe corner fireplace with river rock stone, French doors, arched windows, and hand-painted detailing.
-The Governor's Suite is a honeymoon favorite with second-story Red Rock views and wood beamed vaulted ceilings.
+El Portal Sedona Hotel is situated in the heart of Sedona, adjacent to the famous Tlaquepaque Arts & Shopping Village.
+It boasts 12 unique suites that include natural building materials and features such as an adobe corner fireplace with river rock stone, French doors, arched windows, and hand-painted detailing.
+The Governor's Suite is a honeymoon favorite, with second-story Red Rock views and wood-beamed vaulted ceilings.

-Consider a more secluded stay at Enchantment Resort.
+Or consider a more secluded stay at Enchantment Resort.
 Set on 70 acres in Boynton Canyon, their exquisite landscape and Red Rock views are tough to beat.
-Tee off on the Seven Canyons golf course; pamper yourself with a signature stone massage at the renowned Mii amo spa; or spend the day soaking up the views and the sun at Enchantment Resort's heated pool.
-No matter what activity you choose to fill the day, cap it off with a famous prickly pear margarita on the View 180 verandah.
+Tee off on the Seven Canyons golf course, pamper yourself with a signature stone massage at the renowned Mii Amo spa; or spend the day soaking up the views and the sun at Enchantment Resort's heated pool.
+No matter what activity you choose to fill the day, cap it off with a famous prickly pear margarita on the View 180 veranda.

-There is no shortage of adventurous activities in Sedona, but a Pink Jeep Tour is a must for everyone.
-See the area's famous Red Rock formations like Submarine Rock, Chicken Point and Mushroom Rock on this thrilling off-road 4x4 ride in a pink Jeep® Wrangler.
-Keep it simple with a two-hour Broken Arrow Tour or book a full day with a Jeep and Horseback Ride Combo Tour!
+There is no shortage of adventurous activities in Sedona, but a Pink Adventure Tour is a must for everyone.
+See the area's famous Red Rock formations like Submarine Rock, Chicken Point, and Mushroom Rock on this thrilling off-road 4x4 ride in a pink Jeep Wrangler.
+Keep it simple with a two-hour Broken Arrow Tour or book a full day with a Jeep and Horseback Ride Combo Tour.

-Your mini moon is not complete without a shopping trip to Tlaquepaque Arts and Crafts Village—the art and soul of Sedona.
-You will find everything from Native American art to handcrafted jewelry and Southwestern home décor.
+Your mini-moon is not complete without a shopping trip to Tlaquepaque Arts & Shopping Village—the art and soul of Sedona.
+You'll find everything here, from Native American art to handcrafted jewelry and Southwestern home décor.